 Unattended bicycles should be locked at all times.
 Coolers, refrigerators, cabinets, etc., containing alcoholic beverages or other regulated substances should be supervised by an adult or locked.
 Protect your valuables.
 Lock unattended camping equipment in your vehicle whenever possible.

-QUIET HOURS are from 11 P.M. to 8 A.M.
-Please turn off TVs and amplified sound, and lower voices to a whisper to allow your neighbors a good night’s rest.
+QUIET HOURS are from 11 PM to 8 AM Please turn off TVs and amplified sound, and lower voices to a whisper to allow your neighbors a good night’s rest.
 Generators are not allowed; the only exception is in the "Dry I Section" between 8:00 AM and 10:00 PM.
 At Resort Management's discretion, music between 8 AM and 11 PM must be at a volume that does not disturb other guests.
-Music language must be clean and radio-friendly.
+Music language must be clean and radio friendly.
 Listen for our Quite-Time-Bell on Summer Nights.
+Your cooperation is appreciated.

 CAMPER’S GUESTS: Guests are only allowed in the Resort from 8 AM to 10 PM.
-Walk-in Guests may be charged a fee during special events or holidays.
-Guests are the responsibility of the registered camper(s).
-Guests who would like to stay overnight must register with the front desk by 8 PM, subject to Site occupancy limits.
-No overnight guests are allowed without the consent of Resort Management or Hospitality Rangers.
+Guests may be charged a fee for attending special events.
+Guests are the responsibility of the registered Camper(s).
+Guests who would like to stay overnight must register with the front desk by 8 PM, subject to Campsite occupancy limits.
+No overnight Guests are allowed without the consent of Resort Management or Hospitality Rangers.

-GUEST PARKING (Subject to availability.)
+GUEST PARKING: (Subject to availability.)
 Guests must park in the “visitor parking area”, near the Hospitality Ranger booth, or in a staff-directed parking area.
-A fee may be charged at the discretion of Resort Management.
-All visitors must vacate the property by 10 P.M. or register at the Front Desk before 8 PM for an overnight stay with a registered Camper.
-(Subject to Site occupancy limits and available parking.)
+A fee may be charged at the discretion of Resort Management, other than for those using the complimentary public beach parking.
+All visitors must vacate the property by 10 PM or register at the Front Desk before 8 PM for an overnight stay with a registered Camper.
+(Subject to Campsite occupancy limits and available parking.)
 Car Passes are required.

 THE RESORT AFTER DARK: For your safety, security, and comfort, please carry and use a flashlight after dark, and please return to your Campsite by 11:00 PM.
 ALWAYS CARRY AND USE A FLASHLIGHT AFTER DARK!

-ACCESSIBILITY.
-The Resort has one ADA accessible Campsite, ADA accessible restrooms (3 men’s and 3 women’s accessible toilets and 2 men’s and 2 women’s accessible showers), and, subject to availability, portable accessible restrooms can be placed on or near your Campsite upon request (see “Helpful Information” in the Resort Services Directory).
+ACCESSIBILITY: The Resort has many accessible Campsites and some ADA accessible restrooms (3 men’s and 3 women’s accessible toilets and 2 men’s and 2 women’s accessible showers), as indicated on the Resort Map; and, subject to availability, portable accessible restrooms can be placed on or near your Campsite upon request (see “Helpful Information” in the Resort Services Directory).
 All guest-related offices, such as Registration, Administration/Receptionist, Guest Relations/Head Ranger, and Reservations offices are ADA accessible as are sidewalks and connections of sidewalks to streets.
 Campland strives to accommodate Campers and Guests requiring accommodations and encourages feedback regarding any access issues.
 The Resort’s Reasonable Accommodation Policy is attached to and incorporated into these Rules and Regulations.